Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Route & Directions/Find service area (interactive)/README.md

 3. Set the `AGSPolygonBarrier` to `polygon`.
 4. Add a `AGSServiceAreaFacility` to the parameters.
 5. Get the `AGSServiceAreaResult` by solving the service area task using the parameters.
-6. Get any `AGSServiceAreaPolygon`s that were returned by using _.resultPolygons(atFacilityIndex:).
+6. Get any `AGSServiceAreaPolygon`s that were returned by using `_.resultPolygons(atFacilityIndex:)`.
-7. Display the service area polygons as graphics in an `AGSGraphicsOverlay` on the `MapView`.
+7. Display the service area polygons as graphics in an `AGSGraphicsOverlay` on the `mapView`.

 ## Relevant API